Position

 • Proven experience (5+ years) in a public relations role, preferably in a leadership position.

-• Strong understanding of media relations and public communication strategies.
+• Strong understanding of media relations, crisis communication, and strategic communication planning.

 Is becoming a Public Relations Manager a good career path?